Cog Icon signifying link to Admin page

 Due to financial pressures, Aberdeenshire Council have made the decision to reduce the number of grit bins in Stonehaven.
 By prioritising certain bins, it will mean resources are not diverted to maintain bins at locations where there is low need.

 Stonehaven & District Community Council (SDCC) are considering adopting some of the grit bins Aberdeenshire Council are removing.
-We need to prioritise which (if any) locations we should keep, look at funding sources including sponsorship, and update our insurance cover.
+We need to prioritise which (if any) locations we should keep, look at potential costs and funding sources including sponsorship, and update our insurance cover.

 Aberdeenshire Council propose to keep bins in areas of high gradient.
 SDCC are keen to consider bins earmarked for removal located in areas of high footfall, areas adjacent high numbers of vulnerable people (next to sheltered housing etc.).
 Your feedback will help inform our feasibility study.